LauraM-SG/MySQL-QueryChallenges/README.md

 # DSpt18_Chapter1
+Hi everybody!
-Here all the Tasks from Chapter1 DSPT#18
+This respository is hosting all solutions from Chapter1 tasks